 Goose down is often considered better quality than duck, but it has its pros and cons.
 One major pro is that goose down tends to be much warmer than duck down.
 The feathers and down filaments from geese are much larger, simply because geese are bigger birds.
 The larger feathers from geese can trap air more effectively than smaller feathers can, thus producing warmer insulation.
 The large size of goose down also leads to a better fill power, a fluffier feel, and a warmer blanket.

-With goose down being highly sought after and touted as the best, quality goose down comforters often come at a premium rate.
+With goose down being highly sought after and touted as the best, quality goose down comforters often come at a premium.
 But just because a comforter is made with goose down doesn’t automatically make it the best option.
-Like with bedding, not all goose down is equal; you may be better off choosing a quality duck down comforter over a low-quality goose option.
+Like with bedding, not all goose down is equal, and it may be a better choice to pick a quality duck down comforter over a low-quality goose option.

 Down and Feather Blend

 Most down comforters are filled with a blend of down and feathers.